In October 2023, Pope Francis released a statement saying, “The world in which we live is collapsing and may be nearing the breaking point.”

 But to hit zero, the whole world has to join in, and that’s not going to happen until someone takes the first step.
 Everyone knows that clean energy is a solution, but until a metropolis, state, or country is fully powered by clean energy, it’s just a concept—and very few people want to invest in a concept.
 Most people want to see what they’re buying, touch it, and watch it work, but we don’t have a working model of a clean energy system.

 There’s work being done, but it’s piecemeal.
 The U.S. Federal Government is handing out billions of dollars for heat pumps, electric cars, solar and wind, and upgrades to the grid without an example of how to put it all together.
-Rhode Island’s Act on Climate is looking at how to reduce emissions, increase resilience, and create social justice without considering how a Rhode Island clean energy system could further their goals.
+Rhode Island is looking at how to reduce emissions, increase resilience, and create social justice without considering how a Rhode Island clean energy system could further its goals.
 Noble Owl can point to stand-alone successes in Arkansas, Alaska, Florida, and Nebraska, but we can’t show you a state where everything is happening at once.

 That’s why we’re working to get a blueprint that puts it all together and creates a clear picture of how it will work and what it will do.
 And when we have that plan, Rhode Island can build it, and the world will have the proof of concept and the model it needs to move forward.

-Leaders like the Pope, Al Gore, and Sheldon Whitehouse are failing us because they’re selling a concept without making the effort to prove it.
+Leaders like the Pope, Al Gore, and Sheldon Whitehouse are failing us because they’ve settled for complaining when they should be doing more.
 They’re rightly pointing out the disastrous future we’re making for ourselves, but they’re sitting on their hands, too, by not using all of their power to fix it.